YanKlInnomme/FoundryVTT-k4lt/README.md

  * Tom LaPorta (https://gitlab.com/fattom23) - Versions 0.7 to 1.2
  * Astarte Horns (https://github.com/astarte-horns) - Versions 1.3 to 1.5
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+## Version 3.1.3.0
+ * Russian translation added by kevintheradioguy (https://github.com/kevintheradioguy) (ru.json file)
+ * Modification of the maximum level of attributes to +5
+ * Taking into account the presence of the 'Gritted Teeth' object on the character sheet for dice rolls

 ## Version 3.1.2.1
  * Ukrainian translation added by JornieNonsubia (https://github.com/JornieNonsubia) (uk.json file)